Security

 Architecture

 LeakBar is a local-first application.
 Monitoring, scoring, evidence capture, exports, and support bundles stay on your Mac.
 Licensed product access validates against leakbar.com and uses cached and grace behavior if that service becomes unavailable.
+Trial registration sends the setup email, a machine identifier, first-run time, and app version when available; leakbar.com derives the trial dates needed for lifecycle emails.

 Minimal network dependency